 (quicker and better functioning of the brain, memory, creativity and ability to make dissicions)

-It is therefor no surprise that people that study achieve better when they meditate (Nidich 2011 – Colbert 2013 – Tang 2014).
+It is therefore no surprise that people that study achieve better when they meditate (Nidich 2011 – Colbert 2013 – Mrazek 2013 – Tang 2014).
 Research also finds that the learning ability itself increases through meditation (Ching 2015 – Tang 2015).
 Because meditatating even decreases the agerelated degeneration of the cognitive abilities and brainvolume (Pagnoni 2007 – Gard 2014 – Marciniak 2014), the ability to learn even stays better even at a higher age.
 This even shows on scans of the brain (Pagnoni 2007) and with people that have cognitive problems (Wells 2013) or dementia (Russell-Williams 2018 – Innes 2017).

-Meditation improves sleep and lessens the need for sleep
+Meditation improves sleep and decreases the need for sleep

 Meditation is measurably effective to improve sleep (Greeson 2018 – Rusch 2018 – Crain 2017 – Black 2015 – Greeson 2014 – Klatt 2008) and the effects are still measurable after three to six months (Querstret 2017).
 There even is research that shows it is more effective than specific sleep training with insomnia and tiredness (Black 2015).
 Researchers found that improvement of sleep can already occur with six weeks of meditation (Klatt 2008 – Black 2015) and even four weeks (Querstret 2017).